Jasmin Mozaffari: Career

 Mozaffari graduated from Ryerson University in 2013.
 Her student thesis film, Firecrackers, premiered at the Toronto International Film Festival in 2013.
 After graduating, Jasmin directed the short films WAVE (2015), which premiered at the Vancouver International Film Festival, and sleep on the tracks (2018).

 Based on her short thesis film, Mozaffari expanded Firecrackers into her first feature film.
 Firecrackers was made through the Telefilm Canada Talent to Watch Fund.
 The film premiered at the 2018 Toronto International Film Festival, and went on to screen at other film festivals around the world; it won Best Film at the Stockholm International Film Festival.
 In December 2018, the Toronto International Film Festival named the film to its year end Canada's Top Ten list.

 The film was released in Canada and the US theatrically in 2019 and became a New York Times Critic's Pick.

 She has also directed episodes of the television series Holly Hobbie and Fakes.

+Her short film Motherland screened in the Short Cuts program at the 2023 Toronto International Film Festival, where it was the winner of the Best Canadian Short Film award.
+It was the winner of the Canadian Screen Award for Best Live Action Short Drama at the 12th Canadian Screen Awards in 2024.